kengz/openai_lab/README.md

 - [x]add `util.py`, refactor system
 - [x]add and build test code
 - [x]clear the DQN class off the TF code, to make it backend-agnostic
-- [x] faster CI builds, with real runs of rl in test
+- [x]faster CI builds, with real runs of rl in test
-- tag memory to indicate if it's from random action
+- [meh]tag memory to indicate if it's from random action
-- solve the problem caused by having majority of random experience
+- [x]memory-decay - solve the problem caused by having majority of random experience
+- [x]YAYY. get NN q-learner working and solve the cartpole problem
+- [x]add visualization: average/total reward, loss(we'll see)
-- recheck the basic q-learning algorithm (feels wrong)
+- recheck the basic q-learning algorithm (just in case)
 - get the tabular q-learner working
-- [x]YAYY. get NN q-learner working and solve the cartpole problem
-- add visualization: average reward, loss
+- better parameter selection, to tune for a problem (can use the parallelization in util.py)
+- parametrize epsilon anneal steps by MAX_EPISODES etc, so parameter selection can be more automatic across different problems.

 ## Authors